jfrome1/NTW2029/src/content/docs/course-ntw2029/exercises/e02-explain-something.md

 ---

-Note: many pages on this site use text-expansion links.
-I recommend first reading the entire page through without clicking any links.
-Then, go back and click the links for additional important information.

-## Explain something

 Almost every piece of writing advice I will give you in this course relates to one of two ideas:

 - academic writing can be thought of as a conversation
-- the writer's job is to make reading their work as effortless as possible
+- the writer's job is to make their reader's job as effortless as possible

 This assignment relates to the latter idea and will give you practice thinking about your writing from a reader's perspective.
 You will write an explanation of how to do something.
 Your imagined reader is a classmate who has no familiarity with in your topic.
 You will have to explain how to do this thing in 300 words or less, with no pictures or diagrams.